divyanitin/Analytical/README.md

 these frequencies are related to certain chemical attributes of water samples as well as other characteristics of the samples (like season of the year, type of river, etc.).

+R programming, machine learning models such as multiple regression, random forest,  and regression trees were built.